 The Common Christian View of the Intermediate State

 Christian theologians call the condition of the souls of deceased human beings during the time between death and resurrection “the intermediate state.”
-Both Catholic and Protestant scholars believe that, prior to Jesus’ resurrection, the immortal souls of all people who die go to “the place of the dead.”
+Both Catholic and Protestant scholars believe that, prior to Jesus’ resurrection, the immortal souls of all people who died went to “the place of the dead.”
 In the Old Testament, this place is called “Sheol;” in the New Testament, it is called “Hades.”
 These two words refer to the same place because Sheol is a Hebrew word, and Hades is its Greek equivalent.

-Today, Protestants and many other Christians, such as Evangelicals, believe as many Muslims do, that at death the souls of the faithful immediately go to heaven to enjoy conscious bliss if not to experience rewards there.
+Today, Protestants and many other Christians, such as Evangelicals, believe as many Muslims do, that at death immortal souls of the faithful immediately go to heaven to enjoy conscious bliss if not to experience rewards there.
 However, the Bible teaches that heavenly rewards are given at the judgment, and it says the judgment will occur after the resurrection.

 Does the New Testament teach this common Christian viewpoint, that at death the souls of all believers immediately go to heaven to be with Jesus and be consciously happy there?
 Like the Koran, the New Testament is rather silent on this subject of the intermediate state.
 It does have a bare few passages that touch on the subject.
 But this is not the case with the Old Testament, which has much to say about the intermediate state.
 This situation suggests that the New Testament says very little about the intermediate state because it assumes what the Old Testament says about it, as if it does not need to be repeated.
 If so, neither Jesus’ sayings nor his actions changed anything that is taught in the Old Testament about the intermediate state.
 Rather, they align with it.
-So, let us first examine this subject in the Old Testament.
-And we will also consider what distinguished biblical scholars have to say on this matter.
+So, let us first examine what the Old Testament says about the intermediate state and what some distinguished biblical scholars say about these texts.

 Sheol in the Old Testament